apphiaWang/CMPT732_NY_CAB/running.md

 All results will be written to `$project_root/tips_ywa416/your_output`.

 ## detailed explanation

+0. `test_data`
+Contains the 2 ETLed trip data of yellow cab and green cab of Sep 2019.

 1. general query a month's data
 This program will run some general queries about tips and fares on one month of data, looking at abnormal data and if some features are related to tipping, in order to determine the final ETL for tip analysis on 5 years of data.